rvassileva/ops-tf-challenge/README.md

 2. Upload to github repo and make sure to create/update README.md file.
 3. Code should be simple, tested and working.

-**This repo contains a simple code which illustrates one of the use cases of the null_provider.
-Here, it uses local-exec provisioner where we have executed _'This is a great test'_ program.**
+**This repo contains a simple code which illustrates one of the use cases of the random provider.
+In this example we have an EC2 instance which instead of hardcoded name uses interpolation via the random_string resource.
+In the current configuration, it generates a string with random letters and numbers containing upper letters and no special characters.**